 DNS Policy Overview

-DNS-based Security Intelligence allows you to whitelist or blacklist traffic based on the domain name requested by a client.
+DNS-based Security Intelligence allows you to block traffic based on the domain name requested by a client, using a Security Intelligence Block list.
 Cisco provides domain name intelligence you can use to filter your traffic; you can also configure custom lists and feeds of domain names tailored to your deployment.

-Traffic blacklisted by a DNS policy is immediately blocked and therefore is not subject to any further inspection—not for intrusions, exploits, malware, and so on, but also not for network discovery.
-You can override blacklisting with whitelisting to force access control rule evaluation, and, recommended in passive deployments, you can use a “monitor-only” setting for Security Intelligence filtering.
-This allows the system to analyze connections that would have been blacklisted, but also logs the match to the blacklist and generates an end-of-connection Security Intelligence event.
+Traffic on a DNS policy Block list is immediately blocked and therefore is not subject to any further inspection—not for intrusions, exploits, malware, and so on, but also not for network discovery.
+You can use a Security Intelligence Do Not Block list to override a Block list and force access control rule evaluation, and, recommended in passive deployments, you can use a “monitor-only” setting for Security Intelligence filtering.
+This allows the system to analyze connections that would have been blocked by a Block list, but also logs the match to the Block list and generates an end-of-connection Security Intelligence event.

 DNS-based Security Intelligence may not work as intended for a domain name unless the DNS server deletes a domain cache entry due to expiration, or a client’s DNS cache or the local DNS server’s cache is cleared or expires.